 Vibrant colors, state changes, and cool sensory benefits from this fun DIY activity for kids!
 It’s PERFECT for a hot summer day!
 Note, that it is a little messy once everything starts melting.
 But a TON of fun… for moms too! 🙂

 You can turn this into a fantastic learning activity for your kids as you talk about what makes the ice freeze and what makes it melt.
 Or maybe even talk about how you get the colors and how the colors stay on the pavement.

 You could also show them how mixing different colors together makes new colors.
 So many learning and artistic opportunities from time spent playing on the pavement!

 The girls had a blast playing with this ice chalk!
 And the extra super fun surprise was that as it started to melt, it worked like oobleck!
 Which made it even MORE fun!

 The colors become more vibrant as the chalk dries too.
 At first, it might look like wet cement or asphalt but they will brighten up very quickly!

 My kids actually prefer this kind of “chalk” because of the vibrancy.
 They will be able to see their creations MUCH better and I honestly think it looks cuter!!

 One other thing that I love is that they don’t cover their clothes in CHALK!
 Every time my kids play with chalk it gets dusty flakes all over their clothes, but this way, it’s just water!
 I always keep an old washcloth outside with them so they can wipe their hands off as they go!

-Plus, it was something new for the kids to do on a long hot summer day.
-I am such an advocate to making sure that kids are ACTIVE all summer long.
+Plus, it’s something new for the kids to do on a long hot summer day.
+I am such an advocate for making sure that kids are ACTIVE all summer long.
 It is SO easy for them just to sit inside all day on the iPad, but what is that doing for them?
 Absolutely nothing!